joel-saucedo/gcsu_nuclear/README.md

 # GCSU Nuclear Physics Toolkit

 A modern Python implementation of the legacy Fortran STOPX and KINEQ codes developed at Oak Ridge National Laboratory.
-This toolkit provides high-fidelity energy loss calculations and nuclear reaction kinematics for charged particles in matter.
+This toolkit provides fast energy loss calculations and nuclear reaction kinematics for charged particles in matter.

 ## Overview